Bharat Jodo Yatra: Congress workers protest with cutouts of gas cylinders in Kerala's Thrissur | Politics

 Congress leader Rahul Gandhi on Sunday resumed the Bharat Jodo Yatra from Thiroor in the district accompanied by hundreds of party workers holding banners and placards against the high cooking gas prices in the country.

-The morning session of the 150-day-long Yatra will cover a distance of around 11 km before concluding at Wadakkanchery at around 11 AM.
+The morning session of the 150-day-long yatra covered a distance of around 11 kilometres before concluding at Wadakkanchery.

 Senior Congress leaders including, K Muraleedharan, K C Venugopal, Ramesh Chennithala, Leader of Opposition, V D Satheesan and MPs from the district among others joined Gandhi in his walk.

-The Congress workers were carrying placards in the shape of gas cylinders highlighting steep cooking gas prices in the country.
+The Congress workers were carrying placards in the shape of LPG cylinders highlighting steep cooking gas prices in the country.

+After concluding the morning session of the foot march at Wadakkanchery, Gandhi took a chopper to Nilambur and paid his respects at the residence of late Congress leader Aryadan Mohammed.

+Senior Congress leader and former state minister Mohammed died at a private hospital in Kozhikode on Sunday.
+He was 87.

 ''A gas cylinder used to cost Rs 400 when the UPA government was in power.
 The prime minister went on complaining about the Rs 400 for gas cylinders.
 But today he doesn't say a word about Rs 1,000 for gas cylinders,'' the Congress leader had said while addressing a massive crowd at Thrissur.

-The Congress on Sunday asked the people to join it in its ''historic movement as we march on to rebuild an India''- strong, self-reliant, among the leaders of the world.
+The Congress on Sunday asked the people to join it in its ''historic movement as we march on to rebuild an India'' that is strong, self-reliant, among the leaders of the world.

+Women and children could be seen breaking the security cordon to meet Gandhi.

 The Congress' Bharat Jodo Yatra will cover 3,570 km in 150 days.
 It started from Kanyakumari in Tamil Nadu on September 7 and will conclude in Jammu and Kashmir.